 Conference proceedings will be published by Springer in LNBIP series.
 All of the Springer regulations will apply, and we will use only the publication and consent data provided by you.

 c) BIS Website and other social media

 We are using external provider for the hosting and storing data of the main conference information.
 Besides IP logs and information visible on the website we do not keep any very sensitive information on the website.
 We may also add paper information and photos on our social media accounts during and after the conference.

-We may use other services (such as Google Forms) for querying you for informations that are important for us in the book delivery process.
+We may use other services (such as Google Forms) for querying you for informations that are important for us in the book delivery process or hosting the conference.
 We also utilize EasyConferences and similar systems for providing payments for the conference.
 We do not store the payment data and it is handled and processed by the service provider.
 We use only the confirmations and basic contact information provided by the payment service.
 You can read about those on the respective organizations websites and their own GDPR disclaimers and internal regulations.

-In addition, we would like to inform you that in order to document the conference, photographs will be taken in its course, which will be published on websites belonging to the BIS Conference, Poznań University of Economics and University of Colorado Colorado Springs.
+In addition, we would like to inform you that in order to document the conference, photographs and recordings will be taken in its course, which may be published on websites belonging to the BIS Conference, Poznań University of Economics and University of Colorado Colorado Springs.